Russia hits Kyiv with missiles; Putin warns West on arms

 The U.S. has stopped short of offering Ukraine longer-range weapons that could fire deep into Russia.
 But the four medium-range High Mobility Artillery Rocket Systems in the security package include launchers on wheels that allow troops to strike a target and then quickly move away — which could be useful against Russian artillery on the battlefield.

-The Spanish daily El Pais reported Sunday that Spain was planning to supply anti-aircraft missiles and up to 40 Leopard 2 A4 battle tanks to Ukraine.
+The Spanish daily El Pais reported Sunday that Spain planned to supply anti-aircraft missiles and up to 40 Leopard 2 A4 battle tanks to Ukraine.
 Spain’s Ministry of Defense did not comment on the report.

-A billowing pillar of smoke filled the air with an acrid odor in Kyiv’s eastern Darnystki district over the charred, blackened wreckage of a warehouse-type structure.
-Soldiers blocked off a nearby road leading toward a large railway yard.

 In recent days, Russian forces have focused on capturing Ukraine’s eastern cities of Sievierodonetsk and Lysychansk.
 On Sunday they continued their push, with missile and airstrikes on cities and villages in the Donbas.